gateio/gateapi-java/docs/FuturesApi.md

 Cancel a batch of orders with an ID list

-Multiple distinct order ID list can be specified。Each request can cancel a maximum of 20 records.
+Multiple different order IDs can be specified.
+A maximum of 20 records

 ### Example